splitfeed/android-market-badge/readme.txt

 1. The default badge for the WordPress client for Android

+2. QR code for the WordPress client for Android

 == Changelog ==

+= 0.6 =
+* Reset messed up versioning, sorry
+* Added another screenshot
+* Tweaked this document

 = 0.51 =
 * Renamed default badge to "default"